Traditional & Modern Pubic Transport in Jakarta

 Delman are often rented by a Betawi family to transport kids around the neighborhood to celebrate a sunatan ceremony (circumcision).
 When rented for parties such as this, the delman are often decorated with traditional Betawi ornamentation which lends a very festive air.

-Delman have been used by the expatriate community in Permata Hijau for years to carry their kids around the housing complex to the participating homes for trick-or-treat fun.
+Delman have even been used by the expatriate community in Permata Hijau to carry their kids around the housing complex to the participating homes for trick-or-treat fun.
 They provide great fun for a expat child's birthday party as well.

 Bargain ahead of time to settle on a price as the price varies depending on the distance.
 Delman pictured above is from Cibadak, near Sukabumi.